Sunday, July 26, 2015

 York, but initially encounters hostility when

-The audience now is shown the villain – the outwardly upstanding businessman Peter Cable.
+The audience by now knows the villain – the outwardly upstanding businessman Peter Cable.
 Again, things are not what they seem.
 The antagonist on the surface seems like a friend of the family, helping them solve the mystery of the missing man.
 But, he actually uses information from Klute to further his own twisted agenda.
 The small tape recorder is his, and we see him listen to Bree’s voice who he recorded on the night he beat her.
 On the recording, Bree says that “nothing is wrong.”
-She has wicked ideas.
+She says she has wicked ideas.
 She means sexual ones, which is what her clients want to hear.
 But ideas can be hurtful when words and actions spring from them.
 Klute finds out that the second hooker, Arlyn Page is dead.
-Bree’s apartment was trashed and semen was found on her clothes.
+Bree’s apartment is trashed and semen is found on her clothes.
 The semen does not match Tom’s, so Klute knows that the missing man is not the perpetrator.
 He now suspects that the killer murdered the two prostitutes and Gruneman to cover his tracks.
 Page died after Klute confided about her to Cable.
 Klute also runs a test and the letters to Bree were produced by Cable’s typewriter.
-The businessman pretended to be Gruneman with the prostitutes, and killed him when he found out about the fraud.
+The businessman pretended to be Gruneman with the sex workers, and killed him when he found out about the fraud.
 Cable finds Bree at the factory of one of her clients where she went for sanctuary.
 She hides there after closing hours.
 Cable plays his tape of her, and tries to kill her.
-But, Klute arrives, and Cable kills himself by jumping out of the window.
+But, Klute arrives, and Cable kills himself by jumping out of a window.
 He would not be able to endure the exposing of his black deeds to the light of the waking world.

 Most of the film is shot in darkened rooms.
 Perhaps that is because we all go to Bree’s world in our hidden thoughts.
-Most of us do not act on those thoughts.
+Most of us do not act on those feelings.
 Maybe that is why we vicariously participate in the nightmare realm by watching movies.

 Sunday, July 12, 2015